curtiskaler/file-switch/README.md

 			// (optional) - the display name to use in the console output
 			displayName: 'DEVELOPMENT',

-			// the path where this file resides
+			// the path where this source file resides
 			path: 'src/environments/environment-dev.ts'
 		},
 	    { key: 'prod', displayName: 'PRODUCTION',  path: 'src/environments/environment-prod.ts' }